nmstreethran/notebook/README.md

 ### Settings

-Unless otherwise stated, settings are licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Unless otherwise stated, settings / dotfiles are licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).